Eddie07/media/README.md

 Timer can be **started and stopped** by short pressing of the button.

-**To reset** the timer -stop timer and use middle-long click.
+**To reset** the timer -stop timer and use middle-long button action.

 Timer can be **run in background** while view is switched.
-Use long-press while timer is running to switch the view while timer is running in background.
+Use long-press button action while timer is running to switch the view while timer is running in background.
 The notification of running timer will be shown in notification bar.